hikreschool/Phoenix-Chat/README.md

 Step 15: On the LoginViewController file, import Firebase on the top

-Step 16: Paste this code inside loginPressed()
+Step 16: To login or signin a registered user, paste this code inside loginPressed()

               Auth.auth().signIn(withEmail: emailTextfield.text!, password: passwordTextfield.text!) { (user, error) in